 “I thought about how communities who have been exposed to decades of violence could be harmed through just witnessing, or even hearing about, violence in their communities,” she said.

 Those on the panel also emphasized the role of police violence in contributing to the health concerns of these communities.

-“In my research, one child said to me, ‘It’s illegal for a white man to shoot a black man in their car so I don’t know why so many officers get away with it,’” said Briana Woods-Jaeger, an assistant professor of behavioral sciences at Emory University.
-“They told me, ‘It makes me feel like they don’t care about me.’”
+“In my research, one youth said to me, ‘There’s not a law that says it’s OK to kill a black man in a car, but we see all these white cops killing black men, and it’s OK,’” said Briana Woods-Jaeger, an assistant professor of behavioral sciences at Emory University. “‘It makes me feel like they don’t care about me.’”

 She explained that feelings like this not only lead to mental health issues like depression and anxiety, but can cause generational distrust in law enforcement.